jennego/dressage/README.md

 To do

 - add data (dressage tests) - several more seeds still need to be created
-- create api - TO DO
+- Test and secure api
 - add association to similar tests  - TO DO - one test to many lists of tests?
 Or search?
 Or filter?
-- figure out auto complete (low priority - maybe wait for SPA?)
+- figure out auto complete (low priority - maybe wait for SPA?)s
-- try filterific? - in progress with little success

-TO DO
-Add submit button to filter
-Add filter by Level, Year, Org_Name
+- Add filter by Year, Org_Name
-Sort by Level, Year

 Add to dressage_test model
 - current / boonlean
 - purpose / stringh
 - introduce / string

-TEST API
-Secure API